fornwall/advent-of-code/README.md

 ```

 # Running using Node.js
-As a proof of concept, an [npm module](https://www.npmjs.com/package/advent_of_code_rs) is available which uses WebAssembly to execute the solution:
+As a demo, an [npm module](https://www.npmjs.com/package/advent_of_code_rs) is available which uses WebAssembly to execute the solutions:

 ```sh
 # To install or update: